FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

   - scheduleExpression: The cron schedule for running backups (default: daily at 3 AM)
 - couch
   - volumeSize: The size in GB of the EBS volume to mount to the EC2 instance
-  - ebsRecoverySnapshotId: (Optional) The ID of an EBS snapshot to recover from in the root device
+  - ebsRecoverySnapshotId: (Optional) The ID of an EBS snapshot to recover the couch data volume from

 ### Using Your Configuration